panuravolainen/caption-this/README.md

-# GitHub for Developers and Tester
+# GitHub for Developers and Testers

 - Class Date: THIS-DATE
 - Facilitator: @TEACHER-HANDLE